ymich9963/mdnotes.nvim/README.md

 - Set the best fit of your columns with `:Mdn table_best_fit` so that all your cells line up.

 ### 🖇️ WikiLinks
-- Rename link references and the file itself using `:Mdn rename_references`.
+- Rename link references and the file itself using `:Mdn wikilink_rename_references`.
 Also rename references of the current buffer when not hovering over a Wikilink.
-- Show the references of a Wikilink by hovering over the link and executing `:Mdn show_references`.
+- Show the references of a Wikilink by hovering over the link and executing `:Mdn wikilink_show_references`.
 Also show references of the current buffer when not hovering over a Wikilink.
-- Undo the most recent reference rename with `:Mdn undo_rename`. **Only** available when `prefer_lsp = false`.
+- Undo the most recent reference rename with `:Mdn wikilink_undo_rename`. **Only** available when `prefer_lsp = false`.

 ### 👩‍💼 Asset Management
-- Use `:Mdn cleanup_unused_assets` to easily cleanup assets that you no longer use.
+- Use `:Mdn assets_cleanup_unused` to easily cleanup assets that you no longer use.
-- Use `:Mdn move_unused_assets` to move unused assets to a separate folder.
+- Use `:Mdn assets_move_unused` to move unused assets to a separate folder.
 - Insert an image or file from clipboard using `:Mdn insert_image` or `:Mdn insert_file` which creates the appropriate link and copies or moves the image to your assets folder.
 Requires `xclip` or `wl-clipboard` for Linux.

 ### 🧍‍♂️ Uncategorised
-- Generate and insert at the cursor a Table Of Contents (ToC) for the current Markdown buffer with `:Mdn generate_toc`.
+- Generate and insert at the cursor a Table Of Contents (ToC) for the current Markdown buffer with `:Mdn toc_generate`.
-- Implements an outliner mode by doing `:Mdn toggle_outliner`.
+- Implements an outliner mode by doing `:Mdn outliner_toggle`.
 Make sure to exit afterwards by re-toggling.
-- Insert a journal entry automatically by doing `:Mdn insert_journal_entry`.
+- Insert a journal entry automatically by doing `:Mdn journal_insert_entry`.
 - Opt-out use of existing Markdown LSP functions.
 - Supports Windows eccentricities.